"Blessed are those who mourn, for they shall be comforted."

 Pre-planning your own funeral is one of the most precious gifts you can give to your family, relieving them of the burden of making decisions at a most difficult time.
 Pre-Planning Workshops are offered twice each year and a Bereavement Minister is available for individual appointments.

 If you experience the death of a loved one, please contact the parish office as soon as possible to begin making arrangements.
 A Bereavement Minister will contact you to answer immediate questions and to set a time to meet with you to address additional concerns and to make selections for the funeral rite.
 The mortuary of your choice will be in direct contact with OLA to confirm availability according to the desires of the family.

 A ministry to support those who mourn

 As representatives of the OLA faith community, our Bereavement Ministers provide spiritual, emotional, and practical assistance to grieving individuals and families.
 Responsibilities include meeting with an individual or group to plan vigil and/or funeral services, and acting as a liaison to the presider, musicians, parish staff, and mortuary staff.
 Qualities of a good minister include good listening skills, the ability to pray with people and convey sympathy, flexibility in schedule, sensitivity to the particular needs of families, and the ability to maintain confidentiality.
 Ministers are also expected to attend the required ministry training.
-For more information, contact Anne Henke at (909) 982-3892 or Lynne Stella at (909) 985-3765.
-Bereavement Ministers are also involved in the annual Memorial Mass for the deceased on All Souls Day, Nov.
-2.
+For more information, contact Lynne Stella at (909) 985-3765.
+Bereavement Ministers are also involved in the annual Memorial Mass for the deceased in November.